52binge/52binge.blog.source/interview/index.md

 2. Why Spark is faster than Map Reduced

-5. Spark 数据倾斜的原理和不同场景下的解决方案是什么，MPP架构数据下的数据倾斜解决方案是什么
- What are the principles of **Spark data skew** and solutions in different scenarios, and what are the solutions for data skew under MPP architecture data
+3. What are the principles of **Spark data skew** and solutions in different scenarios

 ### 1.1 Spark Basic